mihah023/Applied-Mathematics-Portfolio/FOMC-Event-Study/README.md

 The gap shrinks by more than half (+0.55pp → +0.22pp), and Welch/Mann-Whitney both lose significance — only permutation and the bootstrap CI (barely) still hold.
 So the honest read is: **there's a real signal, but it's weaker and less certain for a typical meeting than the full sample makes it look — a meaningful chunk of the full-sample strength comes from two extreme COVID days.**

-**Robustness check — does this hold up with a model-based volatility measure instead?** I reran the same comparison using walk-forward GARCH(1,1) conditional volatility (refit periodically using only past data, so it never "cheats" with future information — 30 of the 31 events have enough history for this).
-It agrees directionally but is noticeably weaker: full sample gives 1.22% vs. 0.93% (only the permutation test is significant, p=0.009; Welch and Mann-Whitney aren't), and after removing the 2 COVID events the gap nearly vanishes (0.98% vs. 0.93%) with **nothing significant at all**.
-So both measures agree on the main story — most of the apparent "FOMC raises volatility" effect in the full sample comes from two extreme days in March 2020, not a stable pattern at ordinary meetings — but the model-based measure shows that story even more starkly than the raw-return version does.

-Direction-wise, mean return isn't different between event days and normal days (p's all well above 0.05) — the Fed doesn't seem to push prices one way or the other, at least not in a way this sample can detect.
-It just seems to be about how much things swing.
+**Robustness check — GARCH volatility**

+GARCH gives a similar but weaker result.
+After removing the two COVID events in March 2020, the difference almost disappears (0.98% vs. 0.93%) and is no longer significant.

+**Takeaway:** the higher FOMC volatility is mainly driven by the extreme COVID events, not a stable pattern in normal meetings.

 ---

 ## Q2a: Do the individual stocks move with the market?

-Before calling anything "abnormal," I wanted a baseline — do these assets even move in the same direction as SPY around FOMC?
+Before looking at abnormal returns, I first checked if these assets usually move in the same direction as SPY around FOMC days.

 For each event I take the compounded 3-day return of each asset, check its sign against SPY's, and correlate across all 31 events: